christopherseaman/goobusters/md.ai_annotation_workflow.md

 ## Proposed Workflow

-Before Running the Script
+-->Before Running the Script

 Create a new label in the MD.ai interface (e.g., "Fluid-OF-20250402") Note the generated label ID (e.g., "L_abc123") Optionally create a new label group if organizing by batch

-Script Configuration
+-->Script Configuration

 Add command-line options to specify the label ID: